 The visitors not only gain insights about the latest breakthroughs, but also can try a few things out on their own.
 One special highlight of the exhibition is Beppo, an industrial robot that tirelessly uses a broom to create patterns among red plastic particles.
 While Beppo works, it observes its environment and reacts to visitors, develops human characteristics, gets frustrated, calms down and communicates with visitors in this way.

-The new exhibition sections introduce visitors to technology that will shape our future and that already has a firm role in our daily lives.
+The exhibition sections introduce visitors to technology that will shape our future and that already has a firm role in our daily lives.
 Millions of people use Alexa or Siri, have a robot vacuum cleaner and are looking forward to self-driving cars.

 Play “Connect Four” against an AI.
 Test learning robots, or outfox image recognition.
 These are some of the new attractions in the HNF to go along with robots like Nao and Aibo.
 But you can experience several tried-and-true robots as well, including Nadine, PETER and PETRA, Pepper, Avatar Max and Vincent, the drawing robot.